ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 When we first install the smart contract, we will go through the `cliMagnetoCorp` container, which is our Administrator Console.
-This will allow use to use Fabric `peer` commands.
+This will allow us to use Fabric `peer` commands.
 Conveniently, the `cliMagnetoCorp` container is the `hyperledger/fabric-tools` image.

 ![image](images/papernet_magnetocorp.png)